-How do you get started with a self-sufficient life?
+How do you get started making your life more self-sufficient?

 Do you sell all your earthly goods and walk off into the Alaskan wilderness with a spade and a packet of seeds?